-In Broward County, eligible drug offenders may have their sentence withheld in lieu of a defendant successfully complying with court orders that may consist of treatment and/or counseling, paying fees, and community service, among other court orders.
+In Fort Lauderdale, eligible drug offenders may have their sentence withheld in lieu of a defendant successfully complying with court orders that may consist of treatment and/or counseling, paying fees, and community service, among other court orders.
 For some individuals, successful completion of diversion programs can allow them to avoid a drug-related conviction and criminal record.

 - The nature of the crime

 - The amount and type of drug involved